tinymce/tinymce-docs/rtc/configuration.md

 ## `rtc_user_connected`

-In many applications supporting real-time collaboration, the currently connected users are displayed.
-This setting enables you to track when a user enters the session.
-There are 8 distinct caret colors so the caret number will be a value from 1-8 if more than 8 people connect numbers will be reused.
+This option allows your application to show when a user enters the RTC session.
+There are 8 distinct caret colors (given a value from 1 to 8).
+If more than 8 people connect to a session, the numbers will be reused.
+This is useful for keeping a list or array of connected users up-to-date.

 **Type:** `Function`